humberto-ortiz/megaprobe-lab/content/israel.md

             - Also posibly compare with output of other that does analysis between multiple organisms.
         - Utilize blast to compare each contig.
         - Utilize clustel to compare contig alingment.
+ - Still to do:
+    - Remove Adapters with sickle.
+    - Trim edges with scythe.

+### Week 8: (7-11/mar)
+ - Git repo is finally in order. :)